 Alternatives To Claritin

 At Innovet Pet, it’s our goal to keep you updated on pet health so your pet can have a dynamic, fulfilling, and healthy life.
-As such, whenever we talk about the pros and cons of a specific medication, we like to give you an alternative option, so you have the information you need.
+As such, whenever we talk about the pros and cons of a specific medication, we like to give you an alternative option from veterinarians, so you have the information you need.

-One of our favorite alternatives to Claritin is CBD oil.
-CBD works naturally with one of your pet’s major regulatory systems and can help calm down an overactive immune system that's easily triggered by pollen, dust, etc.
+One of our favorite veterinarian-approved alternatives to Claritin and other tablets that contain antihistamines is CBD oil.
+CBD works naturally with one of your pet’s major regulatory systems and can help calm down an overactive immune system that's easily triggered by pollen, dust, and other allergy symptoms.

-Another reason it’s a nice alternative to Claritin is CBD is easy to give.
-And if you’ve ever tried to regularly give your pet medicine before, you know how much of a blessing this is.
+Another reason it’s a nice alternative to Claritin is CBD is easy to give with or without food, plus you can give it without a prescription.
+And if you’ve ever tried to regularly give your dog medicine before, you know how much of a blessing this is.
 CBD comes in tinctures, capsules, and easy to give treats.